As the saying goes, Paris is always a good idea, and this couldn’t be truer, regardless of your budget.

 Paris is a city that lives up to the hype, giving visitors passionate adventure with a dash of classic elegance and a smidge (ok, more than a smidge!) of historical prestige.
-It’s a place most wish they could stay forever but if you know where to go and what to do, you can leave one of the most iconic cities in the world with a sense of triumph.
-And then, of course, begin planning your next trip back.
+It’s a place that has most wishing they could stay forever but if you know where to go and what to do, you can leave one of the most iconic cities in the world with a sense of triumph.
+And then, of course, it’ll be time to begin planning your next trip back.

-With that said, there is also a lengthy scroll of (known) things to see, do and eat while you’re on your Parisian escape.
-The Eiffel Tower and the Louvre are two of the most famed attractions, but the intense architecture and art-filled museums do not end there.
-The Notre Dame Cathedral, Sainte Chapelle and the Conciergerie are stunning, historical and close in proximity making it simple to stroll from one to the next.
+With that said, there is also a lengthy list of things to see, do and eat while you’re on your Parisian escape (I managed to put together a 6,000 word guide to the best things to do in Paris!).
+The Eiffel Tower and the Louvre are two of the most iconic attractions, but there’s so much more to see.
+The Notre Dame Cathedral, Sainte Chapelle, and the Conciergerie are stunning, historical, and close in proximity to each other, making it easy to stroll from one to the next.

 Eating in Paris is an activity in itself.
 Parisian fare coupled with impeccable views are a trendy must-do while you’re in town.
 Rooftop bars like Terass en Haute and 43 Up on the Roof are an amazing excuse to sip above the city life.